sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Support for VRF/source-interface/UDP port are all are applicable for 'event' type.

 #### 3.1.4.2 REST
-Traslib does not support streamed RPC responses for framework to send messages over REST.
-This is being planned for Phase-2 when infra is ready to support it.
+This is currently being evaluated.

 #### 3.1.4.3 gNMI
 gNMI clients can subscribe to receive event notifications.
-Subscribed gNMI clients receive native event fields and there is no customization of these fileds similar to syslog messages.
+Subscribed gNMI clients receive event fields as in the DB and there is no customization of these fileds similar to syslog messages.

 TODO: add definitions of protobuf spec